-In general, we view the markets for our commercial finance product offerings as remaining strong, with positive economic growth replacement activity driving new lending opportunities.
-In particular, we note continued positive performance in the transportation industry, which has contributed to the strong year-over-year growth in our factored receivables noted above.
+In general, we view the long term market fundamentals for our commercial finance product offerings as sound, with continued opportunity to increase our market share within very large markets.
+In particular, we note continued positive performance in the transportation factored receivables industry in the face of the headwinds caused by lower oil and freight prices as discussed above, with consistent growth in the number of clients and number of invoices processed, which has contributed to the strong year-over-year growth in our factored receivables which should position us well for an eventual rebound in oil and freight prices.
 In addition, we believe that the fundamentals of the U.S. healthcare industry (e.g., an aging population and continued increasing healthcare costs) will continue to provide growth opportunities for our healthcare asset-based loan portfolio.
-These positive trends have also caused increased competition as new lenders enter these markets, which has resulted in increased pricing pressure on lending opportunities, though to date we have generally been able to continue to increase our volumes while holding our yields and structural protections within targeted parameters.
+These positive trends have caused increased competition from existing as well as new lenders that have entered these markets, which resulted in increased pricing pressure.
+Despite competitive conditions, we remain disciplined in our structuring and underwriting parameters.

-We incurred expense increases during 2014 associated with the growth in our commercial finance lending lines as we continued to invest in additional personnel and resources necessary to grow these products.
-In general, we believe these expenses, consisting primarily of increased headcount and the occupancy and technology expenses necessary to support such additional headcount, represent variable costs that will be tied to increased loan production in these areas.
+We incurred expense increases during 2015 associated with the growth in our commercial finance lending lines as we continued to invest in additional personnel and resources necessary to grow these products.
+In general, we believe these expenses, consisting primarily of increased headcount and the occupancy and technology expenses necessary to support such additional headcount, represent costs that may be leveraged or scaled to support increased loan production in these areas.